New Student Checklist

 3. Register for your first class.
 Please be sure to look at your academic program requirements on the program website before registering.

-All students can register for Advanced Academic Programs courses conveniently online.
-For step-by-step instructions on registering for class, use the Registration Wizard.
-If you are a dual-degree student, you must register for courses offered outside of Advanced Academic Programs by using the registration form and faxing, mailing, or submitting it in person at our enrollment services office.
+(If you are a dual-degree student, you must register for courses offered outside of Advanced Academic Programs by using the registration form and faxing, mailing, or submitting it in person at our enrollment services office.)

-4. Look for your J-Card in the mail two to three weeks after your register for you first class.
+5. Look for your J-Card in the mail two to three weeks after you register for your first class.

 Visit the MBS Direct online store to begin purchasing your textbooks.
 The bookstore opens 4 weeks before the start of the semester/term.
 If your book is not listed at that time, no textbook information has been entered by the instructor.
 If that is the case, keep checking back as information is updated daily before the semester start.
 Orders can also be placed by phone 800-325-3252 or fax 800-499-0143.